The Oracle Part 1

 12. Our mind perfects that logic, through knowledge, awareness and wisdom, as our recondite ability acquires these variables intra vitam.

-15. Decisions as well as actions are determined, by its elaborate system of thought.
+15. Decisions as well as actions are determined, by its elaborate system of thought and zetetic approach.
+Things for the most part do not occur fortuitously, instead, they are occurrences that require logic.

-16. The process of how it functions is a progressive one that implicates thoughts.
+16. The process of how it functions is a progressive one that implicates the communicative need for thoughts.

-17. Thoughts that are predicated on the mere antecedence of logic.
+17. Calculated thoughts that are predicated, on the mere antecedence of logic and are not dilogical or necessarily circumlocutionary.

 18. In the definition of philosophy, wisdom represents the universal truth, and logic is the foundation.

-19. A foundation that is structured, on the premise of apodicticity and pragmatism.
+19. A practical foundation that is structured, on the premise of apodicticity and pragmatism, instead of philodoxical notions.

-21. Within its prosecution is the concept of this philosophy.
+21. Within its prosecution is the valuable concept of the assertion of this philosophy that logic is the direct linkage to the mind.

-22. The value of logic is the affirmation of its potency and perdurance.
+22. The value of logic is the affirmation of its potency and perdurance, as a transparent component to the ennoia of logos.

-23. Without a doubt, it is in conflict at times, with the quale of instinct.
+23. Without a doubt, it is in conflict at times, with the intrusion of the quale of instinct and the nomological law of logic.

-24. Emotions are controlled by logic to a certain extent, when those emotions are not evidently unbalanced.
+24. Emotions are controlled by logic to a certain extent, when those emotions are not evidently unbalanced and more than a decrescent factor.

-25. The primary role of its function is to acknowledge the difference, from one extreme to another.
+25. The primary role of its function is to acknowledge the difference, from one extreme to another, within a cogitative method.

-27. The answers to our questions are achieved, through its erotetic process that is not anapodictic.
+27. The answers to our questions are achieved, through its erotetic process that is not anapodictic in its completion.

-28. Its impeccable method is deduced, by the incontrovertible facts and not by apophthegms.
+28. Its impeccable method is deduced, by the incontrovertible facts and not by apophthegms or acatanoisis.

-29. Facts that are a vivid representation of the absolute truth.
+29. Facts that are a vivid representation of the absolute truth that is visible, through a communicable transparency.

 30. The consistent argument can be established that its operation is indispensable to the equilibrium of the mind.

-31. It is not a facile or difficult presupposition to prove as a concept.
+31. It is not a facile or difficult presupposition to prove as an essential concept and adhere to its benefit.

-32. Instead, the conventional belief is that logic is a theory that does not need to be proven or disproven, with scientific legitimacy.
+32. Instead, the conventional belief is that logic is a theory that does not need to be proven or disproven, with any legitimacy.

 33. Its course is irrefutable and should never be compared in the first place, to the thought that we begin with that is supposition.